martosah/Employee-Onboarding-Tracker-Contoso/14-Security-Model/README.md

 ## Production Hardening (Documented, Not Built)

 In a full production tenant this model would be taken one step further: the Dataverse Owner teams would be linked to **Microsoft Entra security groups**, so that IT's existing group management governs team membership automatically.
 The Owner-team model used here demonstrates the same access outcomes without that external dependency, and the Entra-group linkage is the documented production pattern.

 ---

+## Portal Security — A Separate Model

+Everything above governs **internal** users — HR and operational staff — through Dataverse security roles. **New hires never receive a Dataverse security role.** They access the system only through the Power Pages portal, where access is governed by a different mechanism entirely: **table permissions** scoped to the signed-in contact, attached to **web roles**, enforcing that each hire sees and edits only their own onboarding record and documents.

+This portal access model — the contact-scoped permissions, the child-permission chains for related notes and the rejected-document archive, and how row-level isolation is verified — is documented in [Section 19](../19-Portal-Security-and-Row-Level-Isolation).
+The two models are complementary: Dataverse roles secure the internal app, table permissions secure the portal, and the two never overlap because internal staff and new hires authenticate through entirely separate identity surfaces.

+---